Healthy No Bake Cookies

 Everyone has had a classic no bake cookie.
 They are easy to make and always a nostalgic favorite.

-These lightened up no bake cookies taste every bit as good as that classic favorite, but are made with lighter ingredients.
+These healthy no bake cookies taste every bit as good as that classic favorite, but are made with lighter ingredients and no refined sugar.

 They are the perfect dessert: easy to prepare, naturally sweetened, chewy, and full of rich fudgy, chocolatey flavor.